-Leveraging the expertise of our network of partners and guests, we’ve put together a list of 5 top tips to consider when undertaking a ServiceNow implementation.
+Leveraging the expertise of our network of partners and guests, we’ve put together a list of five top tips to consider when undertaking a ServiceNow implementation.

-The clear definition of goals is vital to any digital transformation journey, providing direction and focus across an organization.
-For a platform with as many applications as ServiceNow, this is doubly important.
+The clear definition of goals is vital to any digital transformation journey, such as providing direction and focus across an organization.
+For a platform with as many applications as ServiceNow, this is most important.

 “The big thing is understanding the requisites and charting the plan to where ServiceNow will be utilized to fulfil them.
 A customer may be saying ‘We want to launch ITSM’, and my next question is well what’s your end goal?
 Is it just ITSM?
 Are you doing ITBM, ITOM?
 You have to understand the entire roadmap of what the customer wants to do in order to deploy the initial application.
 If you don't take those into consideration, then you can be building them into a corner.
 So one thing is charting that right plan and making sure that's up at the forefront.”